SkylineCommunications/dataminer-docs/connector-help/connector_help/Harmonic_Prostream_1000.md

 # Harmonic ProStream 1000

-The ProStreamr 1000 stream processing platform is the ideal solution for multiplexing and scrambling of SD or HD video and audio services.
+The ProStream 1000 stream processing platform is the ideal solution for multiplexing and scrambling of SD or HD video and audio services.

 ## About